 As we previously discussed, most arms of an agent core produce a cell of

 in detail.
 That's what we'll do here.
-In explaining card
+In explaining cards we'll touch on some

 concepts relating to the mechanics of pokes, subscriptions and other things